ezh/HelloWorldAndroidJNI/README.md

 Now you may build and deploy your source code with sbt.
 And you may debug and edit your code with Eclipse (right click on project -> Run As -> Android Application).

+For dependency management use IvyDE plugin as described at IntegrationSupport of SBT

 King Regards